 As governments across the world began to respond to the threat of COVID-19, PRI highlighted the potential for catastrophe in prisons worldwide.
 PRI immediately called for rapid reductions in prison populations to relieve pressure on prison systems and protect the most vulnerable, calls which were echoed by the international human rights community.

-On 16 March 2020, PRI released its briefing note ‘Coronavirus: Healthcare and human rights of people in prison’.
+On 16 March 2020, PRI released its first briefing note ‘Coronavirus: Healthcare and human rights of people in prison’.
 This briefing is now being used to support criminal justice policy and practice by highlighting the risks of COVID-19 in places of detention, good practice and measures recommended by PRI to protect people in prison from the virus and ensure their human rights are protected.

 On 22 April 2020, PRI launched the new edition of its annual flagship publication Global Prison Trends with an international online webinar.
 This event brought together international human rights leaders, including United Nations Assistant Secretary-General for Human Rights, Ilze Brands Kehris.
 Speakers discussed the report’s assessment of the systematic problems plaguing criminal justice systems worldwide that have increased the vulnerability of people in prison and staff to COVID-19 and PRI’s call for a global reduction in prison populations.

-In May 2020, PRI co-published the briefing ‘COVID-19 and the Rights of Children of Parents who are Incarcerated: Impacts and Recommendations’.
+An expert blog, Coronavirus and women in detention: A gender-specific approach missing, published in June 2020 analyses the impact of COVID-19 on women in prison, concluding they have been neglected and overlooked in responses.
+PRI co-published the briefing ‘COVID-19 and the Rights of Children of Parents who are Incarcerated: Impacts and Recommendations’.
 This briefing provides information on the impacts of COVID-19 for children of people in prison and offers recommendations for states and other actors on how to protect the rights of these children and their families during the pandemic.

 PRI has been raising the profile of the impact of COVID-19 in prisons in the media as well as advising international institutions and national governments in Central Asia, the Middle East, Africa and South Caucasus on how to reduce the impact of COVID-19 in places of detention.